crocsg/MidiFlower_wifi/README.md

 The configuration board can be reach on http://192.168.163.1.
 On Android phone you can access the configuration by using "Router Configuration" button in wifi channel parameters.

-with the web gui, you can change
+with the web gui, you can configure :
 - Base BPM of generated music
 - Adapt a channel BPM from the base BPM (OFF x1 x2 x4)
 - Loop size from 8 notes to 128